briandeheus/xia/README.md

 # xia
-Python helpers for writing APIs in Tornado.
+Helpers for writing APIs in Tornado.

 ## Testing